illubaby/Optimization_RISC-V/Implementation/README.md

 - https://ieeexplore.ieee.org/document/8667579
 - https://www.andestech.com/wp-content/uploads/Andes-Software-Solutions-for-RISC-V.pdf (This software provides solutions for RISC-V, including DMA Engine and other features.
 It also provides an extensive software stack from bare metal, RTOS to Linux.)
 - https://www.microcontrollertips.com/memory-disk-drives-memory-fabrics-and-risc-v-faq/
+ #### Method 1: Neural CPU (NCPU)
+The
+proposed architecture is built on a binary neural network accelerator with the capability to emulate an in-order RISC-V CPU pipeline.
+The NCPU supports flexible programmability of RISC-V and maintains data locally to avoid costly core-to-core data transfer. -> (2 mode on one NCPU : CPU for general purpose and binary neural network accelerator).
+- Idea:
+  - Leverage the existing logic and memories inside a neural network accelerator to recover the capability of conventional CPU pipeline operations.
+As a result, a NCPU core supports both ML inference and general-purpose CPU computing with efficiency similar to the respective architectures.
+  - The proposed NCPU architecture is designed to fully support the 32-bit RISC-V Base ISA.
+A customized RISC-V instruction set extension is developed to incorporate BNN operations, data transferring and mode switching.
+  - A special zero-latency transition scheme is developed to support seamless switching between CPU and BNN modes by essentially pipelining the reconfiguration.
+Data can remain in place while the core is reconfiguring thereby eliminating transfer between CPU and accelerator.